4d/docs/docs/Notes/updates.md

 #### Behavior changes

-- The list of errors "catchable" by your [error handling method](../Concepts/error-handling.md) in compiled mode has been extended; in particular *Indice out of range* and *Type incompatible* errors will now be caught.
+- Some errors were "catchable" by your [error handling method](../Concepts/error-handling.md) in interpreted mode only.
+A fix has been done, so that the following errors will now be caught also in compiled mode: *Indice out of range*, *Type incompatible*, and *Dereferencing a Null pointer*.

 ## 4D v20 R2